Skip to main content

 (3) Initiation, review, and approval of policies

-(a) A proposal for a new or amended policy or the rescission of an existing policy may be initiated by the university unit responsible for administering the subject matter of the policy, (the "initiating unit"), subject to the approval of its planning unit head.
-Any member of the university community may submit a suggestion for a change in university policy to the appropriate initiating unit or its planning unit head.
+(a) A proposal for a new, amended, or rescinded policy may be initiated by the policy owner.
+Any member of the university community may submit a suggestion for a change in university policy to the appropriate policy owner.

-(c) The executive staff policy committee shall decide whether the proposal should go forward and may provide guidance, limitations, or any other advice it deems appropriate.
-In particular, the executive staff policy committee should confirm that the initiating unit will consult the appropriate university officials and constituencies.
+(c) The executive staff policy committee and/or president's cabinet shall decide whether the proposal should go forward and may provide guidance, limitations or any other advice it deems appropriate.
+In particular, the executive staff policy committee and/or president's cabinet shall confirm that the policy owner consulted with the appropriate university officials and constituencies.

-(d) If the executive staff policy committee authorizes a continuation of the policy development process, the initiating unit may proceed to draft the policy using the standard policy template in accordance with the policy drafting guidelines.
+(d) If the executive staff policy committee and/or president's cabinet authorizes the new, amended or rescinded policy, the policy owner may proceed to publish the draft policy on the university policy website for the thirty-day comment period, in accordance with the policy drafting guidelines.

-(h) The executive staff policy committee shall review the proposed policy, amendment or rescission and the comments and recommendations from the officials and constituencies who reviewed the proposal.
-The committee may recommend the policy or rescission to the president for final approval or send it back to the initiating unit for further modification or consultation.
+(g) The executive staff policy committee and/or president's cabinet shall review the new, amended, or rescinded policy and the comments and recommendations from the university community who reviewed them online.
+The executive staff policy committee and/or president's cabinet may recommend the policy be sent to the president for final approval or rescission or send it back to the policy owner for further modification or consultation.

 (4) Updating policies

-All policies shall be reviewed to determine whether an update is necessary at least every five years.
-At the direction of the executive staff policy committee, the office of legal affairs will send update notices to initiating units for each policy.
+All policies shall be reviewed by the policy owner to determine whether an update is necessary at least every three years.

 (5) Interim policies

-(a) The executive staff policy committee may determine that because of legal requirements or administrative necessity a policy must be adopted or amended immediately.
+(a) The executive staff policy committee may determine whether, because of legal requirements or administrative necessity, a policy must be adopted or amended immediately.
 In this event, the executive staff policy committee may recommend to the president that an interim policy be adopted.
-The executive staff policy committee's recommendation shall include a complete description of the legal or administrative issues supporting the request for an interim policy.
+The executive staff policy committee's recommendation will follow full consideration of the legal or administrative issues supporting the request for an interim policy.

-(b) An interim policy shall be effective for an initial period of no more than six months.
-After the initial six month period, the executive staff policy committee may recommend to the president that an interim policy be extended for two additional six month periods.
-A permanent policy adopted in accordance with the procedures set forth in part (B)(3) of this policy should be approved by the president no later than eighteen months after the effective date of the interim policy.
+(b) An interim policy shall be effective for an initial period of no more than twelve-months.
+After the initial twelve-month period, the executive staff policy committee may recommend to the president that the policy be extended for an additional six-month period.
+A permanent policy adopted in accordance with the procedures set forth in paragraph (E)(3) of this policy should be approved by the president no later than eighteen months after the effective date of the interim policy.

 Supplemental Information